Prevent disruptive behavior before it occurs!

 "I enjoyed taking Rae Pica's course on challenging behaviors.
 It was very informative.
 I like how the content ideas were related to the curriculum.
 I feel the calming methods were the most important to have a successful classroom.
 I highly reccommend the course.

 Frequently Asked Questions

-As a result of the self-regulation, calming and cooperative skills you’ve taught the children, they will have friendlier feelings toward you and each other.
+As a result of the self-regulation, calming and cooperative skills you’ve offered the children, they will have friendlier feelings toward you and toward each other.
 In this new, more positive environment, children will have added time to learn and will retain their natural love of learning.
 And you’ll be much less stressed and can rekindle your love of children and teaching!